 The basis for the determination of the assisted areas is the Berlin-wide Urban Social Development Monitoring.
-Urban Social Development Monitoring criteria include unemployment, longterm unemployment, social benefit payments and child poverty.
+Urban Social Development Monitoring criteria include unemployment, long-term unemployment, social benefit payments and child poverty.
 A continual monitoring of the areas determines the regular adjustments to the selected neighbourhoods and the funding of the local neighbourhood management programmes.
-Currently 34 inner-city Wilhelminian period neighbourhoods and largescale housing estates in the suburbs are supported with varying intensity.
-The neighbourhood management programme in the Wrangelkiez was completed in 2015.
-A further three areas will be consolidated at the end of 2016 (Reuterplatz, Magdeburger Platz and Sparrplatz).
+Currently 34 inner-city Wilhelminian period neighbourhoods and large-scale housing estates in the suburbs are supported with varying intensity.